Duru-E/Git-Github-Handoff/README.md

 Git & GitHub Handoff:
 Duru Elli, Jordan Stella

-## Purpose
+# Purpose
 This documentation is designed to be a guide for Juniors joining our DevOps team.
 It will teach how to utilize Git and Github, the management & workflow of our code, and important practices such as CI/CD which are closely involved in our work.
+We will be going over the requirements, the basics explained, the necessary steps, common mistakes,

 ----------------------------------------------

 # Tools & Requirements

 • Laptop/PC
-• Git
+• Latest version of Git installed
 • GitHub account & access

 -------------------------------------------

 ## Installing Git

-The Simplest way to instal Git to the Windows Enviroment is by opening an Elevated Power Shell Execute the following command inside the Evelvated Powershell
+The simplest way to install Git to the Windows Enviroment is by first opening an Elevated Power Shell Execute the following command inside the Elevated Powershell
 ```
 winget install --id Git.Git -e --source winget
 ```
 ![GitInstalPS](https://duru-e.github.io/Git-Github-Handoff/3B_GitInstallPS.png)

-For Windows Subsystem for Linux lanunch the console enviroment
+For Windows Subsystem for Linux launch the console enviroment
-Execute the following command to instal Git for the WSL Enviroment
+Execute the following command to install Git for the WSL Enviroment
 ```
 sudo apt-get install git
 ```
 ![GitInstalPS](https://duru-e.github.io/Git-Github-Handoff/3C_GitInstallWSL.png)

-Please refer to GitHub's personalized installation guide of Git for additinal operating systems located [here](https://github.com/git-guides/install-git).
+Please refer to GitHub's personalized installation guide of Git for additional operating systems located [here](https://github.com/git-guides/install-git).

 -----------------------------------------------------------